What is a Contract?

 Up until that time, the auctioneer is free to reject any bid.

-Online auctions are quite different.
-They are setup by contracts between the business running the auction site, the seller and potential buyers.
+They're setup by contracts between the business running the auction site, the seller/vendor and potential customers/buyers.
+The obvious example is eBay, but the there's OnBuy, Allegro and Bol.com.

 - Tenders to sell goods are generally considered to be offers to sell to the highest bidder.
 Conditions may attach to the tender to alter that convention.